If you’re trying to capture attention with visual content on Instagram, then you need a good Instagram PR & marketing strategy.

 You can do public relations on Instagram through comment management, regular content sharing, direct messages, and the use of Instagram Stories and IGTV.

 Direct messaging is one of the best ways to connect with others, whether they’re already your followers or not.
 You can improve your reputation or build trust by sending out offers, promotions, banners, and so on.
 Adding a comment under someone’s photo or video is a simple and convenient way for all Instagram users to ask questions or provide feedback.
 Instagram now allows you to manage comments, restrict individual accounts, and pin your favorite comment.

-If your account already has more than 10,000 followers, then you can ou can add links to your Instagram stories.
+If your account already has more than 10,000 followers, then you can add links to your Instagram stories.
 This allows you to add value to your content.
 In fact, this is one of the most effective ways to connect with the general public for your company.

 In the end, Instagram is all about content.
 Hundreds of millions of people open the app every day to check out the 95 million photos and videos that are shared on the platform.
 Of course, quality content should be central to your strategy.